huskyapi/Data-Pipeline/README.md

 Potentially migrate to Scala (mostly because Spark code is natively written in Scala)

 # Why Spark
-There's a lot of course data to process, not sure if Pandas would be enough
+There's a lot of course data to process, not sure if Pandas would be enough.
+Also, converting from Dataframe to SQL table should be easy once data transformations are figured out